allefeld/cichy-2011-category-smoothedaccuracy/README.md

 statistic'](https://github.com/allefeld/prevalence-permutation),
 but may be used for other purposes as well.

-This data set is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
+This data set is copyrighted © 2016 by Carsten Allefeld.
+It is released under the terms of the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
 Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).